maniaplanet/documentation/01.home/02.technical-faq/docs.md

 The sound may also cause lag on some machines (set in the audio settings).

 ## I have a 0xc150002 error code at launch
-You have to download and install the latest [Visual C++ Redistributable Package](http://www.microsoft.com/download/en/details.aspx?id==5555).
+You have to download and install the latest [Visual C++ Redistributable Package](http://www.microsoft.com/download/en/details.aspx?id=5555).

 ## I have another technical issue with one of the Maniaplanet titles
 >>> Please contact the Ubisoft Support at the following address: [http://support.ubisoft.com](http://support.ubisoft.com).
 If for any reason you do not find the answer to your question, you can click on the Ask a question link in the FAQ to send them an email, ensuring that they get all the important information on your system and your problem so they can answer correctly the first time.

 ## How can I create a dedicated server for a Maniaplanet game ?
-Everything is explained on [this page](https://www.maniaplanet.com/documentation/dedicated-server/getting-started) The files of the dedicated server are located in [this page](http://forum.maniaplanet.com/viewforum.php?f=261).
+Everything is explained on [this page](../../dedicated-server/getting-started).
+You can also consult the [dedicated section on the forum](http://forum.maniaplanet.com/viewforum.php?f=261).